Daniel Sharpe Malekebu: 1950–1967: The African Baptist Assembly of Malawi Inc.

-1967-1978: Retirement and financial controversy
+1967–1978: Retirement and financial controversy

 In the late 1960s, the PIM became mired in financial controversy.
 In 1969, the Malawian government shut down or took over multiple PIM schools because the PIM had not used a government grant for its intended purpose, which was to pay the salaries of teachers.
 Likewise, the National Baptist Convention accused the PIM of misusing and mismanaging Foreign Mission Board funds.
 At this point, the National Baptist Convention was in great debt on account of the PIM.
 Fifteen different creditors sued the National Baptist Convention for failing to pay back loans spent on the PIM, demanding a total of over $15,000.

 In 1971, Secretary William Harvey III of the Foreign Mission Board travelled to Chiradzulu to investigate the situation.
 Harvey reported that some ministers of the PIM were indeed mismanaging or embezzling Foreign Mission Board funds which were supposed to finance employee salaries and various projects.
 Neither Malekebu nor the minister who was in charge of the PIM's finances were able to give a "satisfactory" explanation.
-While Malekebu himself was found innocent of financial fraud, he was ultimately held responsible for his failure of oversight as the Chairman of the PIM.
+While Malekebu himself was found innocent of financial fraud, he was ultimately held responsible for his failure of oversight as the chairman of the PIM.

 In light of this controversy as well as Malekebu's old age and ailing health, the National Baptist Convention requested that Malekebu retire to the United States.
 With Malekebu's approval, Harvey appointed Reverend Leonard Muocha as the new Chairman of the PIM and President of the NBAA.
-Muocha was a longtime PIM minister who had sometimes acted as Chairman during Malekebu's periods of absence.
+Muocha was a longtime PIM minister who had sometimes acted as chairman during Malekebu's periods of absence.
 Malekebu and Zeto left Nyasaland on November 12, 1971.
 After 45 years of missionary service, Malekebu and Zeto finally retired in Atlanta, Georgia.
-Zeto passed away just six years later on September 21, 1977.
+Zeto died just six years later on September 21, 1977.

 In 1978, a faction of disgruntled PIM ministers appealed to the High Court of Blantyre to reject the legitimacy of Muocha's appointment and his claim to PIM property.
 These ministers argued that the PIM was totally independent of the Foreign Mission Board, and therefore the Board did not have the power to retire Malekebu or to appoint Muocha.
 Thus, they maintained that Malekebu was still the rightful Chairman of the PIM.
 In 1978, Malekebu returned to Malawi for the last time to testify in this case, claiming that he was indeed the rightful Chairman of the PIM.
 Ultimately, the Court ruled in favor of Muocha and the Foreign Mission Board.

 In the last month of his life, Malekebu founded a new church called the Independent Baptist Convention, located in Chiradzulu.
 About half of the PIM's ministers left the PIM to join this church.
-On October 8, 1978, Malekebu passed away in his hometown of Chiradzulu, at 89 years of age.
+On October 8, 1978, Malekebu died in his hometown of Chiradzulu, at 89 years of age.